For more details about Andromeda direct from Bioware, check out our article on all the Mass Effect Andromeda news we know so far.

 Everyone runs away

 Ryder turns off the alien energy faucet, and then an unclear bad thing happens.
 As they flee, our asari friend says, “Uwaah, it’s right on our heels!”—it being a bunch of smoke.
-It’s just one line, but her character is seeming more and more distinct from the sober, almost Vulcan delivery of Liara T’Soni.
+It’s just one line, but is seeming more and more distinct from the sober, almost Vulcan delivery of Liara T’Soni.

 We can’t judge the characters based on standard no-nonsense mission chatter and panicked exclamations, or say why two characters in the final cutscene don’t speak at all, so instead we’ll express more strap-related concerns.
 Here we’ve got arm straps, leg straps, a waist strap (some would call it a ‘belt,’ but the point stands), and a strap-ey holster.
 It’s too many straps.
 Can you imagine taking all those straps off before bed?
 Rolling them up and placing them in your—do you need a special strap box, if you wear that many straps on a regular basis?
 Seems like you’d have something.